 UAE hiking trails: Hebs village hike in Ras Al Khaimah. // Jebel Jais area in the United Arab Emirates has many great treks scattered over the Hajar mountains.
 One of my recent discoveries is a beautiful trail leading to the ancient Hebs village complex.
-Starting with the man-made stairs at the foothills of the Wadi Bih, this hiking trail in the UAE is very well laid and easy to follow.
-Its starting point is 1.5 hours away from downtown Dubai and is accessible by a sedan car.
+Starting with the man-made stairs at the foothills of the Wadi Bih, this hiking trail in the UAE is very well-laid and easy to follow.
+Its starting point is 1.5 hours away from downtown Dubai and is accessible by sedan car.

 This hiking trail in the UAE is a true hidden gem.
-I would rate this route as one of the best beginners to intermediate level hikes in Ras Al Khaimah, and it is definitely a new favorite.
+I would rate this route as one of the best beginners to the intermediate level hikes in Ras Al Khaimah, and it is definitely a new favorite.
 My hiking partner and I have already gone there twice, and I am sure we will be going again on this unforgettable hiking route in the UAE very soon.

-Make sure you get your camera’s battery fully charged because the scenery of Hajar mountains here is one of the best you can find in the UAE.
+Make sure you get your camera’s battery fully charged because the scenery of the Hajar mountains here is one of the best you can find in the UAE.

 RELATED READS: If you are a beginner hiker, or just want to go on an easy but very beautiful trek, you should check my post about other TOP 5 Easy Hikes in the UAE.
 One of the most popular ones is Wadi Shawka Dam to Pools hike which is only 1 hour away from Dubai, and Al Rabi Tower Trail in Khor Fakkan, near Fujeirah.